8:25 Registration and Continental Breakfast

 Michael graduated from the University of Pittsburgh with a dual major in finance and business management.
 He has nearly 20 years of experience in financial markets having started his career in commercial banking, then transitioning into the surety industry.
 Prior to joining McGriff, he was the Regional Surety Bond Manager for one of the largest surety companies in the United States.
 Michael's experience provides a critical understanding of the surety markets he navigates for his clients.

 Michael is a member of the Construction Financial Management Association (CFMA), National Association of Surety Bond Producers (NASBP), Associated General Contractors of America (AGC), and several other construction industry organizations.

 Click here for more information about Michael.

-An avid student of negotiation skills and mediation theory and practice, Robert publishes articles and insights on both at
+An avid student of negotiation skills and mediation theory and practice, Bob publishes articles and insights on both at

 Charles G. "Charlie" Middlebrooks